AndreiRadchenko/hassio-webrecognition/README.md

 # hassio-webrecognition: add-on repository
-Hassio addon for local face recognition web server створений на основі проекту https://github.com/ageitgey/face_recognition. На даний час є докер образи для платформ armv7 amd64. Перевірено працює на raspberry 3B+, raspberry 4B (Home Assistant Operating System.), intel i3 linux Mint (Home Assistant Supervised and Home Assistant Operating System VM). У мене особисто сервер працював в HAOS RPI 4B і використовувався для розпізнавання облич камерою дзвінка на хвіртці. Було також налаштовано сповіщення через алексу хто саме подзвонив в дзвінок і автоматичне відкриття замка хвіртки в разі знайомого обличчя. Взаємодія сервера розпізнавання з home assistant реалізована в Node-Red.
-Flow наведено в кінці статті.
+Hassio addon for local face recognition web server based on the https://github.com/ageitgey/face_recognition progect.
+Currently there are docker images for armv7 and amd64 platforms.
+Tested on raspberry 3B +, raspberry 4B (Home Assistant Operating System.), Intel i3 linux Mint (Home Assistant Supervised and Home Assistant Operating System VM).
+In my setup, server worked on HAOS RPI 4B and was used for face recognition with a doorbell camera on the wicket.
+There was a Alexa notification, that anounse who the ring doorbell, and the automatic wicket lock opening in case of a known face.
+The recognition server interaction with the home assistant is implemented in Node-Red.
+Flow is given at the end of the article.

 ## Video illustration

-Коротке відео з субтитрами про дзвінок з розпізнаванням облич на НА.
+Short video with subtitles about the doorbell with face recognition on Home Assistant.

 [![Watch on youtube](https://img.youtube.com/vi/LVS-DfC3EMw/0.jpg)](https://youtu.be/LVS-DfC3EMw)